Great Blue Norther of November 11, 1911: Background

 The main cause of such a dramatic cold snap was an extremely strong storm system separating warm, humid air from frigid, arctic air.
 Dramatic cold snaps tend to occur mostly in the month of November, though they can also come in February or March.
 These arrivals of Continental Polar or Arctic air masses are generally called northers, and the one in question was marked by a mass of steel blue clouds in the vicinity of the surface front, hence the name.
 Although temperature drops of this extent have happened on other occasions, as recently as February 2009, the fact that the 1911 cold front passage was during the autumn and came after such warm weather contributed to the properties mentioned in this article.

 Impact

-The cold front was so strong, that while several states saw record monthly highs on November 10 and 11, they saw record cold monthly lows on November 12 and 13.
+The cold front was so strong that while several states saw record monthly highs on November 10 and 11, they saw record cold monthly lows on November 12 and 13.
 This was especially true in Missouri, where one station had a high of 93 F before the storm, and after the storm, another station had a low of -3 F. The cold front began on November 9.
-Rapid City, South Dakota went from 55 F at 6am to 3 F at 8am.
-Between November 10 and 11th, Denver experienced its eleventh largest two day temperature swing, from 66 to -2 F, which is a 68 F-change change.
+Rapid City, South Dakota, went from 55 F at 6am to 3 F at 8am.
+Between November 10 and 11, Denver experienced its eleventh largest two-day temperature swing, from 66 to -2 F, a 68 F-change change.